Family, Gender and Equality Research Unit

 What do we do?

-Our activities include research, advocacy, pubic engagement events, community support work, training and consultancy.
+Our activities include research, advocacy, public engagement events, community support work, training and consultancy.

 Our innovative research helps understand: